If we do not speak for ourselves,

 SNEAK PEEK:

-They Lied Then, They Lie Now
+They Lied Then,

 Read the first of my Columbus essays, published on the Folger Shakespeare Library's blog The Collation during my 2024-2025 longterm Artistic fellowship.